What’s realistic in the house sitting exchange?

 Overnight stays away - It's wrong to expect that you can leave pets with some extra dried food, while you pop off on an overnight excursion.
 However, if your pets are cats, you may be lucky enough to have the homeowner confirm that an overnight stay is fine.
 Cats are generally more independent than dogs!

-Overuse or inappropriate use of cars, boats or other vehicles – Always agree the terms for use and also any maintenance required during your stay.
+Overuse or inappropriate use of cars, boats or other vehicles - Always agree the terms for use and also any maintenance required during your stay.
 We were once left mountain bikes, but were asked to have them serviced before leaving, if used extensively.
+Some homeowners have restricted our car use - no more than 50 miles a day for instance.
+Take photos of any transport options provided and the odometer, before use.

 Restocking food - Don't assume you can eat any of the food left in the freezer, pantry or refrigerator without replacing, like for like.
 This is one of the most common areas of misunderstanding.
 Many homeowners will specify that it's OK to eat perishable items in the fridge.
 But, they may have food items that they've bought from home that are especially difficult to import or replace, and so get very upset (rightly so) if these are eaten without permission.
 If you are lucky, they may leave you something special like a bottle of wine, or some nice cheese!